Back to blog list

 4. Other Data from the HR Department

 Data usually handled by the HR department can provide valuable insights into your company culture.
 Focus on information like turnover rates and how long your employees have been with your company.
-You can easily track this data in our HR system Giriton, for instance.
+You can easily track this data in our HR system GIRITON, for instance.
 Generally, an annual turnover rate of around 10 percent is considered normal.
 Trying to achieve zero turnover may not be the best approach in this case.
 New employees often bring fresh skills, ideas, and experiences that help keep your organization competitive.

 5. External Tools